 You will take two graded, credit-bearing courses.
-Three interdisciplinary courses will be offered, exploring sustainability concepts and perspectives through The Great Ideas, Ecological Enlightenment and Social and Environmental Sustainability.
+Three interdisciplinary courses will be offered, exploring sustainability concepts and perspectives through The Great Ideas, Ecological Enlightenment and Ethical and Social Implication of Genomic Science and Medicine.
 The courses will be taught jointly by NTU faculty and faculty from partner universities.